freefallcid/personal-site/cms/comments/first.md

 path: /blog/comments-for-your-static-blog-with-staticman
 date: '2018-05-17T17:22:13.855Z'
 layout: post
-body: What does everyone think about using Staticman for dynamic content in static websites?
+body: What are your thoughts on Staticman?
 ---